dsor-isr/MIR-Competition-2024/README.md

 # MIR Competition 2024

-In the 2024 edition of the MIR challenge, you will have the oportunity to design a controller for a high velocity research Autonomous Surface Vehicle (ASV)...
+In the 2024 edition of the MIR challenge, you will have the oportunity to design a controller for a high velocity Autonomous Surface Vehicle (ASV).

 # Instalation Guidelines: